takahe-linux/build/README.md

 # Planned Features

 - No "check for updates" script support. (v0.1.8)
+  This could be implemented by checking upstream for a more recent version, either by probing or parsing an updates page, by using [repology](https://repology.org/api/v1) for versions, or by a combination of the above methods.
 - ccache support. (v0.1.8)
 - No build profiling (used disk space, memory, etc). (v0.2.0) (#profile)
 - No 'activity monitor' (should be relatively easy to fix, prereq for async